-So just before Christmas I called around our local horse riding centres and asked how we could go about getting them in the saddle.
+So I called around our local horse riding centres and asked how we could go about getting them in the saddle, just for a try.

-It was a damp and drizzly day when we went to the stables, but that didn’t daunt the enthusiasm of Ms5 and Rusty Rocket at all.
+It was a damp and drizzly day when we went to the stables, but that didn’t daunt the enthusiasm of the kids, who were five at the time.

-The advice from our local stables was that the twins start just with a simple pony ride, being led around by me on a pony which was ‘as safe as a comfy sofa.’
+The advice from our local stables ( Palamino Riding Stables in Belrose) was that the twins start just with a simple pony ride, being led around by me on a pony which was ‘as safe as a comfy sofa.’

 So they were hoisted aboard a very pretty pony and I led them around the riding school for 15 minutes only.
 That was plenty for them.